sst/guide/_chapters/add-a-create-note-api.md

           path: notes
           method: post
           cors: true
-          authorizer:
+          authorizer: aws_iam
-            arn: YOUR_USER_POOL_ARN
 ```

 Here we are adding our newly added create function to the configuration.
 We specify that it handles `post` requests at the `/notes` endpoint.
 We set CORS support to true.
 This is because our frontend is going to be served from a different domain.
-We also specify that we want this API to authenticate via the Cognito User Pool that we had previously set up.
+As the authorizer we are going to restrict access to our API based on the user's IAM credentials.
+We will touch on this and how our User Pool works with this, in the Cognito Identity Pool chapter.

 ### Test